 Show detailsDefinition/Introduction

 On the other hand, mortality is related to the number of deaths caused by the health event under investigation.
 It can be communicated as a rate or as an absolute number.
-Mortality usually gets represented as a rate per 1000 individuals, also called the death rate.
+Mortality is usually represented as a rate per 1000 individuals, also called the death rate.
 The calculation for this rate is to divide the number of deaths in a given time for a given population by the total population.
 To keep these values concise and for ease of comparison to other health events, this number can be multiplied by 1000 to reflect the “per 1000” rate of the target population.

 Issues of Concern